If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

-This sourdough recipe uses King Arthur Flour for an amazingly super soft sandwich bread that kids and adults will love.
-It includes a no-knead method that’s perfect for doing an easy overnight rise, and creates the softest, fluffiest sandwich bread that has all the health benefits of sourdough.
+This sourdough recipe uses King Arthur Flour for an amazing super soft sandwich bread that kids and adults will love.
+It includes a no-knead method that’s perfect for doing an easy overnight rise and creates the softest, fluffiest sandwich bread with all the health benefits of sourdough.
 You’ll never buy bagged bread again once you give this sourdough sandwich bread recipe a try!Jump to Recipe

 Easy Sourdough Sandwich Bread with King Arthur Flour

 We love the tangy taste and fluffy interior that classic sourdough bread is best known for having.
-Not only is sourdough delicious, it is one of the easiest baked goods to make from scratch: There’s no yeast, dairy, or eggs needed!
+Not only is sourdough delicious, but it is also one of the easiest baked goods to make from scratch: no yeast, dairy, or eggs are needed!

-Because it does not include eggs or milk, sourdough bread is vegan-friendly and quite healthy compared to other breads.
-The starter needed to make it features live and active cultures that help the bread to naturally rise, meaning that you don’t need any yeast or other artificial rising agents.
+Sourdough bread is vegan-friendly, there are no eggs or milk, and quite healthy compared to other types of bread.
+The starter needed to make it feature live and active cultures that help the bread naturally rise, meaning that you don’t need any yeast or other artificial rising agents.

 Learn more about the health benefits of sourdough bread in my Overnight Artisan Sourdough Bread post.